Scottapotamas/zaphod-bot/README.md

 ## Toolpath Generation

-Toolpaths for lightpainting are created by exporting spline data from [Blender using a Python script](https://github.com/Mike-Dax/zaphod-tool-path), and running it through [the `total-perspective-vortex` program](https://github.com/Scottapotamas/total-perspective-vortex/).
+Toolpaths for lightpainting are created by exporting spline data from [Blender using a Python script](https://github.com/Mike-Dax/total-perspective-vortex/), and loading the output with the "Blender" tab in the UI.

-To execute movements from file, the user interface exposes file loading and control through the 'Event Mode' control tab.
-Open the `summary.json` file, select the frames to draw, and press start.
+The frontend UI is responsible for parsing the Blender scene and performing a series of move planning and TSP optimisation steps to reduce render times.

-## Accessories
+# Accessories

-### Light Painting
+## Light Painting

 ![Light-painted spiral sphere](docs/imgs/spiral-sphere.jpg)